 What Are Prebiotics?

-Prebiotics are best known as a type of fiber called “oligosaccharides.”
+Prebiotics are best known as a type of dietary fiber called “oligosaccharides.”
 Today, when researchers refer to “fiber,” they’re speaking about not just one substance, but a whole group of different chemical compounds found in foods, including fructo-oligosaccharides, other oligosaccharides (prebiotics), inulin and polysaccharides.

 How Prebiotics Work Together with Probiotics to Improve Health